Havanese: Dog Breed Profile and Information

 Moderate exercise is required daily to keep your Havanese sharp and active.
 With proper space to burn energy, they don’t mind cuddling on your laps or spending their time playing indoors.
 They also do well in apartment living.

-If you’re going for a small dog with an active but mild personality, then the Havanese should be on your top list.
+The Havanese should be on your top list if you’re going for a small dog with an active but mild personality.
 They do very well with kids and bond well with other dogs.

-The gentle temperament and friendly nature of the dog make them a very suitable breed for many family homes.
+The dog’s gentle temperament and friendly nature make them a very suitable breed for many family homes.

 Despite their amazing demeanor, these breeds don’t do well if left alone for too long.
 They rely on companionship and are known to display separation anxiety.